gh835470669/DeepNaviDataset/README.md

 # DeepNaviDataset
-Indoor Navigation Dataset

-Use image and geomagnetism to regress location and orientaion

-We are preparing the dataset
+Indoor navigation with images and geomagnetic sequences.
+We are removing sensitive information from our dataset, e.g., faces of pedestrians.
+Please stay tuned to this page for more update.